Stories and Teachings from the Earth, part 1: The Rocks That Sing

 Tobacco brings peace.

-Upon hearing the song of the little people in the stone canoe, Wiinabozho quickly put his bawaagan back into the pipe sack.
+Upon hearing the song of the little people in the stone canoe, Wenabozho quickly put his bawaagan back into the pipe sack.
 Then he reached again for the gashkibidaagan (tobacco pouch) that he kept on the bottom of his canoe that was still rocking frantically on the waves.
 This time he managed to throw a few handfuls of the asemaa in the waves.
-As the tobacco floated away, Wiinabozho chanted:
+As the tobacco floated away, Wenabozho chanted:

 Tobacco is my friend.